Breville Dual Boiler Review: Great Value Espresso Machine

 Design – 4/5

-The design of the Sage Dual Boiler (BDB) is outstanding.
+The design of the Breville Dual Boiler (BDB) is outstanding.
 It feels like the engineers responsible took note of what consumers want, and as such, it is chock-full of clever features that make it a joy to use.

 Let me give you a few examples.

 For convenience, you can fill the 84-ounce water reservoir from the front or the back of the machine, or you can remove it for refilling at the sink.
 Rather than sitting on feet, like most espresso machines, the BDB has retractable wheels, so you can quickly move it around and then plant it firmly.
-This comes in handy when filling the aforementioned water tank, especially if your espresso machine lives under your cupboards.
+This comes in handy when filling the aforementioned water tank, especially if your machine lives under your cupboards.

 Another great feature?
 You can program a turn-on time so that the Dual Boiler is heated and ready when you get up in the morning.
-Even though the average dirt cheap coffee maker offers this option, it’s unaccountably absent from nearly every high-end espresso machine, forcing the purchase of extra gadgets like smart plugs.
+Even though the average dirt cheap coffee maker offers this option, it’s unaccountably absent from nearly every high-end espresso maker, forcing the purchase of extra gadgets like smart plugs.

 It also has a Standby mode and an Auto Shut Off.
 After one hour of inactivity, the machine will enter a low power mode and cool the boilers.
 After four hours, it will shut off altogether.
 These features are fantastic for energy efficiency, safety, and preserving the machine’s longevity.

-From an aesthetic standpoint, the BDB looks very much like every other Sage appliance, and how you feel about it will be a matter of personal taste.
+From an aesthetic standpoint, the BDB looks very much like every other Breville appliance, and how you feel about it will be a matter of personal taste.
 Though I will say that the brand’s design continuity is excellent if you own several Breville appliances and like a cohesive look in your kitchen.

 It features smooth curves, a brushed stainless steel casing, inset backlit buttons, and a small LCD screen.
-Instead of going for a more friendly and approachable vibe, it doesn’t have the all-stainless heavy-duty look of a typical prosumer espresso machine.
+Instead of going for a more friendly and approachable vibe, it doesn’t have the all-stainless heavy-duty look of a typical prosumer machine.
 It is much more compact than the typical prosumer model, which is excellent if you have limited counter space, and it can even fit comfortably underneath upper cupboards.

 Brewing System – 4.5/5